citp/genealogical-triangulation/README.md

 Getting Started
 ===============

 This project requires both [Rust](https://www.rust-lang.org/) and [Python](https://www.python.org/).
 Populations are generated in Python, then exported to a json file.
-Rust reads the population file, then runs simulations to generate IBD data, outputting the data to a directory.
-The output is then read in on the python side, fit to hurdle-gamma distributions and serialized.
-Identification tasks are performed in Python using the hurdle-gamma distributions.
+Rust reads the population file, then runs simulations to generate IBD data, outputting the data to a file.
+The output is then read in on the python side and fit to generate a model.
+Identification tasks are performed in Python using the generated model.

 Identification will require 16+GB of RAM for populations with generations of 100k individuals.

 System requirements
 -----------